WelcomeToTarkov/W.A.A.C./README.md

 # W.A.A.C.
 Did you know?
-There are HOT, single women in your AO that are ready for intense tactical ops?
+There are HOT, SINGLE women in your AO that are ready for INTENSE tactical ops?